Nepal Tours - all Major Cultural and Historical Highlights of Nepal

-Right now, Nepal is extended up to 147181 square kilometers within the area lies the most popular destination apart from the valley are Lumbini (the birthplace of Buddha), Chitwan( jungle safari), Pokhara, a city of seven lakes, is a base camp for the adventurers as well an admiring city for nature lovers, Tansen, a medieval hill station Nagarkot, Dhulikhel and Daman are the places for mountain views along with the highest mountain Everest and sunrise, Bandipur is a traditional Newari city to see a nice culture with panoramic mountains view, Gorkha - the base of Shah dynasty to rule Nepal.
+Right now, Nepal is extended up to 147181 square kilometers; within the area lies the most popular destination apart from the valley are Lumbini (the birthplace of Buddha), Chitwan( jungle safari), Pokhara, a city of seven lakes, a base camp for the adventurers as well an admiring town for nature lovers, Tansen, a medieval hill station Nagarkot, Dhulikhel and Daman are the places for mountain views along with the highest mountain Everest and sunrise, Bandipur is a traditional Newari city to see a friendly culture with panoramic mountains view, Gorkha - the base of Shah dynasty to rule Nepal.
 The Nepal insight tour reflects the overall insight of Nepal in terms of diverse ethnic groups, cultures, traditions, and topography in its true sense.
 Thus this Nepal tour also unfolds the whole of Nepal at its best.

 Places to visit on your tour in Nepal

 It is believed that the Stupa existed 2000 years back, but the present Stupa is said to be built after the 14th century.
 Swayambunath means the shrine exists by itself.
 It is called a monkey temple by the westerners as there are a lot of monkeys around the place, which amuses the people visiting the site.